Skip to main content

 Although Philip Britton, with four First Prizes and a Second Prize, has been the most successful competitor in the history of the SCL Hudson Prize, academics have been less dominant than might have been expected, with seven wins (four Firsts, three Seconds) since 1996.
 Quantity surveyors have won two major Prizes.

-Reflecting the geographical spread of SCL membership, there have been a number of wins from outside London, from Scotland, Northern Ireland, Hong Kong and most notably from Australia.
-Australian-based entrants have won five major Prizes (one First, four Seconds) and Australians based in the UK a further three Prizes, Julian Bailey being only the second ever competitor to win First Prize on two occasions.
+Reflecting the geographical spread of SCL membership, there have been a number of wins from outside London, including from Scotland, Northern Ireland, Hong Kong and most notably from Australia.
+Australian-based entrants have won five major Prizes (one First, four Seconds) and Australians based in the UK a further three Prizes, Julian Bailey being only the second-ever competitor to win First Prize on two occasions.

 Past winners